igorski/MWEngine/README.md

 This will also build the library prior to running the tests by calling the build script described above.
 Note: _adb_ must be specified in your global path settings.

-To repeat the tests you can provide an optional numerical argument to the shell script, for instance :

-    ./sh test.sh 500

-will repeat all tests 500 times or break on the first failed test.
-This can be a convenient method to hunt down a unit test that fails at random.

 *Note on unit testing:* To build the application for unit testing observe that there are separate makefiles for the unit test mode (see suffix _test_ for the .mk files).
-In short these files set the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".
+In short: these files set the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".

 ### Documentation